-Should I wear an upper or lower night guard?
+Should I wear an upper or lower nightguard?

 Lower night guard is the default choice

-Reasons to wear an upper night guard
+When to wear an upper nightguard instead

-(1) Missing lower teeth
+(1) Multiple missing lower teeth

-(2) Dental implants on bottom teeth
+(2) Dental implants on your bottom teeth

-(3) Lower orthodontic retainer
+(3) Wearing a lower orthodontic retainer

-(4) Problems wearing a lower night guard
+(4) Difficulty with wearing a lower nightguard

 How to choose between an upper or lower night guard?

-If you’re still struggling deciding which type of night guard to get then talk to your dentist.
-Your dentist can help you decide which night guard options are most suitable to your needs.
-Another option is to experiment with over-the-counter night guards to see which one you’re more comfortable with.
-This way, you can make a more informed decision and get your custom night guard for whichever arch is more comfortable.
-Either way, be sure to get a well-designed night guard and use it as directed every single night!
-Otherwise, be ready to spend a lot of time in your dentist chair fixing your broken teeth and failed dental restorations.
+Heavy tooth grinders and those with actual symptoms, such as persistent headaches or a history of tooth fracture, should highly consider wearing a custom nightguard.
+The first step to wearing a nightguard is to choose where to wear your nightguard.
+If you’re still struggling with which type of nightguard to wear, talk to your dentist.
+You can also experiment with over-the-counter nightguards to see which one you’re more comfortable with.
+This way, you can make a more informed decision when it comes to getting your custom nightguard.
+Either way, be sure to get a well-designed nightguard and make sure you wear it every night.
+Otherwise, be ready to spend a lot of time in your dentist’s chair, fixing your broken teeth and failed dental restorations!